tech-drew/level-up/README.md

 ---

-All configurations and scripts in this project have been tested on a clean install of Fedora 42 with GDM.
+All configurations and scripts in this project have been tested on a clean install of Fedora 42 Server.

 ...